Fiserv/global-currency-solutions/docs/use-our-apis.md

 ```
 ## HTTP Error Codes

-FX Solutions products use conventional HTTP response codes to indicate the success or failure of an API request.
-At a high-level, 200 code indicates success, 4xx codes indicate an error that failed given the information provided, 5xx codes indicate an error with servers.
+FX Solutions products use conventional response codes to indicate the success or failure of an API request.
+At a high-level, 200 code indicates success, 4xx codes indicate an error that failed given the information provided, and 5xx codes indicate an error with servers.

 Accompanying the 4xx codes will be messages with detail on the parameter causing the error.